eloquent/lockbox-php/README.md

 All test vector values below are expressed as [US-ASCII] encoded strings.
 Newlines are added only for readability, and do not make up part of the value.

-Note that the [OpenSSL] encrypted portion of the cipher will be different each time because it utilizes a random seed.
+Note that the [OpenSSL] encrypted portion of the ciphertext will be different each time because it utilizes a random seed.
 Therefore only the ciphertext after the 342<sup>nd</sup> byte is guaranteed to be the same for all ciphertext.

     Data:               1234
     Generated key:      12345678901234567890123456789012